 The other reason why spring tea is more sought after is also for the harvest.
 There are two particularly appreciated types:

 Imperial plucking consists of harvesting only the bud plus the first shoot below it.
-Fine plucking includes the buds plus the two following leaves.
+Fine plucking includes the buds plus the next two leaves.

 These two methods, besides giving flavor to the tea, also allow you to benefit from all its health benefits.